iofun/treehouse/README.md

 The spaceboard is a distributed blackboard spawning Linux® daemons running inside [Singularity](https://github.com/sylabs/singularity) container instances and [Luerl](https://github.com/rvirding/luerl) processes over time that grow into other units; nodes provide granular unit control with in `exp` clusters.

 ## Community

-Spacebeam is an open-source community that enables end users easily build computational clusters, grid endpoints and visualization tiled-displays.

-[Explore](https://github.com/spacebeam) and remember; as the system grow in number, you need more nodes to control it.
+Spacebeam is an open-source community that enables end users easily build computational clusters, grid endpoints and visualization in tiled-displays.
+[Explore](https://github.com/spacebeam) and remember; as the system grow in number, spawn more nodes to control it.

 ## Help wanted